AgentAntelope/Projects/compilers/readme.txt

 Name: Sean Myers
-Project: 1, Lexer.
+Project: 2, Parser
 Assumptions made:

-* If the compiler encounters an error, such as an unended comment, it still tries to keep going. (well, not for that error, but the rest.)
-* We are allowed to turn identifiers to lowercase (makes comparisons easier)
+* I took some liberties with FormalParameterList since the instructions were a bit unclear.
+Namely, I made commas separate identifiers while the first comma is the int symbol.
+* Some other dummy nodes may be placed where I thought it was a bit better than the current instructions implementation.
+* Since all 10 samples ran without error, my code shouldn't crash.. (hopefully, haha)

 * You have lex installed for the command line
+* You have yacc installed for the command line
+* You are running on a unix system

+* The makefile is a bit disorganized due to object creation.
+Sorry bout that.
 How to compile:
 `make`